JuliaLang/julia/README.windows.md

 Download the latest version of Julia from the downloads page at http://julialang.org/downloads/

 Unzip the download to a folder.
 Do not attempt to run Julia without extracting the zip archive first (hint: it won't work).
-Double-click the file Julia.BAT to launch Julia.
+Double-click the file `julia.bat` to launch Julia.

 Explore and have fun!